theislab/cellrank/docs/source/release/notes-dev.rst

 - Fix many test warnings.
   `#704 <https://github.com/theislab/cellrank/pull/704>`__

-- Speed-up testing by not using stochastic mode in :class:`cellrank.tl.kernels.VelocityKernel` where not necessary.
+- Speed-up testing by not using stochastic mode in :class:`cellrank.kernels.VelocityKernel` where not necessary.
   `#705 <https://github.com/theislab/cellrank/pull/705>`__

 - Enable ``tox`` in CI.